ComputationalCryoEM/ASPIRE-Python/docs/source/installation.rst

    # Activate the environment
    conda activate aspire_dev

-   # Command to install the aspire package in a locally editable way:
+   # Command to install the aspire package, along with developer extensions, in a locally editable way:
-   pip install -e .
+   pip install -e ".[dev]"

 We recommend using ``conda`` or a ``virtualenv`` environment managing solutions because ASPIRE may have conflicts or change installed versions of Python packages on your system.